bojleros/ha-lego/README.md

-# LEGO INWX Certificates Home Assistant Add-on
+# LEGO DNS Certificates Home Assistant Add-on

-This Home Assistant add-on provisions and renews Let's Encrypt certificates using [lego](https://go-acme.github.io/lego/) with the INWX DNS challenge.
+This Home Assistant add-on provisions and renews Let's Encrypt certificates using [lego](https://go-acme.github.io/lego/) with DNS-based challenges.
 Certificates are stored persistently in the add-on data directory and copied into Home Assistant's `/ssl` volume for use by other services.

 ## Features

-- Uses lego's ACME client with the INWX DNS provider
+- Uses lego's ACME client with any supported DNS provider
 - Supports multiple domains and wildcard certificates
 - Runs automated renewals on a configurable cron schedule
 - Copies certificate, key, issuer, and full chain files into `/ssl`
-- Supports INWX two-factor authentication (shared secret or TOTP pin)
+- Accepts provider-specific environment variables as documented by lego
 - Optional staging mode for testing against Let's Encrypt's staging endpoint

 ## Configuration